Lutheran School of Nursing provides students with a variety of services to enhance their educational experience here, including:

 - Student Orientation – Introduces students to the faculty, staff, facilities, policies, and procedures of Lutheran School of Nursing.

-- Foundations Program – Four-day program that includes a comprehensive assessment, CPR training, computer instruction, study skills, uniform fittings, and an individual conference with a staff member.
+- Foundations Program – Program that includes a comprehensive assessment, CPR training, computer instruction, study skills and uniform fittings.

 - Residence Life Move-In Day and Orientation – A move-in day is held before the beginning of each semester.
 Orientation to residential life is held during the first week of each semester.